xylous/settle/doc/SETTLE_MANUAL.md

 we're dealing with more or less precise database changes.
 Also, unless specified otherwise, most/all options are mutually exclusive.

+Here are the options for this command:

-- `-p | --project <PROJECT>` - specify project.
-NOTE: This option actually doesn't do anything on its own, and is instead used as a helper option to `--create` and `--move`
+- `-p | --project <PROJECT>` - specify project (NOTE: by itself, this option doesn't do anything)

 - `-c | --create <TITLE>` - create a new Zettel with the provided title.
-If the `--project` flag is provided, then make it part of that project
+If the `--project` flag is provided, then make it part of that project; if not, then add it to the main Zettelkasten project

-- `-u | --update <PATH>` - update a note's metadata, given its path on the filesystem
+- `-u | --update <PATH>` - update a note's metadata, given its path (relative or absolute) on the filesystem.
+If the file is not part of the Zettelkasten or doesn't exist, then an error is returned.

-- `-g | --generate` - generate the entire database; that is to say, every Zettel's metadata is updated (or stored, if they weren't in the database already)
+- `-g | --generate` - generate the entire database; that is to say, every Zettel's metadata is updated (or added, if they weren't in the database already)

-- `-m | --move <REGEX>` - all Zettel whose title matches `<REGEX>` are moved to the specified project.
-NOTE: this requires the `--project` option
+- `-m | --move <REGEX>` - move all Zettel whose title matches `<REGEX>` to the project specified by the `--project` option

-- `-n | --rename <ARGS...>` - this option accepts multiple values; however, it only renames the first Zettel whose title it can find in the database, with the name specified by the last argument in the list.
+- `-n | --rename <TITLES...>` - this option accepts multiple values; however, it only renames the first Zettel whose title it can find in the database, with the name specified by the last argument in the list.
 If the names coincide, or if there's no valid Zettel title in the list, or if by renaming it would